 If you are feeling anxious right now, you are not alone.
 Staying home, protecting ourselves and others is critical, but can become lonely and stressful.
 We, and the wider pet parent community, are here for you.
 The internet can be an overwhelming place right now, so our scientists and veterinarians are working hard to share the best, most vetted knowledge about this disease and if/how it affects our pets.
 Join our Basepaws Facebook Page and our Basepaws Cat DNA Club where we provide up to date info while answering your questions about how to protect and care for your pets at this time.

 Everyone here at Basepaws wants to help.
 That's why we've partnered with AdoptAPet.com and will be donating $5 from every Basepaws CatKit sale.
 It's the least we can do.
 We couldn’t be more grateful for your support and are happy to pay it forward.

 We have worked hard to ensure there is minimal interruption to our services while keeping our employees and scientists safe.
-We will do our best to process your samples within our usual time frame (6-9 weeks), but please be advised that due to social distancing measures, we are working at a reduced capacity and, in some cases, samples can be delayed by up to a month.
+We will do our best to process your samples within our usual time frame (6-9 weeks), but please be advised that due to social distancing measures, we are working at a reduced capacity and, in some cases, samples can be delayed by up 1-2 weeks.
 The Basepaws team is taking every necessary precaution in order to stay safe, and we have set up alternative ways to continue processing samples while having to minimize day-to-day laboratory work.
 Since we run our own independent laboratory in Los Angeles, we are able to create a safe environment by managing the flow of people and implementing shorter schedules.
 Our shipping times have not had any impact and our CatKits still ship in 1-3 business days.
 International shipping also continues without issue, at this time.